-A student who is interested in taking an online, hybrid, or web-enhanced course at Garrett College should visit garrettcollege.edu/distance-learning for information regarding required resources.
+A student who is interested in taking an online or hybrid, course at Garrett College should visit garrettcollege.edu/distance-learning for information regarding required resources.
 It is the student's responsibility to provide his/her own hardware and software resources, as well as the technical support for those resources.

-ELEARNING COURSES (ONLINE, HYBRID, AND WEB-ENHANCED)
+ELEARNING COURSES (ONLINE, HYBRID)

-The College uses a learning management software as a platform for the delivery of online, hybrid, and webenhanced courses through a personal computer.
+The College uses Blackboard, a learning management software as a platform for the delivery of online and hybrid courses through a personal computer.
 These courses may originate from Garrett College or from partner institutions in the Western Maryland Consortium or through MarylandOnline (MOL).

-Online courses are offered 80-100% over the Internet.
-Please note that some fully online courses may require a campus presence for orientations, tests, final exams, or labs.
-Students may also be required to participate in mandatory discussions or other activities at specified times.
-Much like face-to-face courses, courses are typically set up in weekly increments with deadlines for course work and assignment due dates.
-Students are encouraged to complete an orientation session (either online or on-campus) prior to the start of their online course(s).
+Online courses are asynchronous and are 100% over the Internet.
+Students may also be required to participate in mandatory discussions or other activities.
+Much like face-to-face courses, courses are typically set up in weekly learning units with deadlines for course work and assignment due dates.
+Students are encouraged to complete an online learning introduction session prior to the start of their online course(s).
 Check the Garrett College website for dates and times.

 Hybrid courses are a blend of face-to-face instruction with online learning.
-In a hybrid course, learning is a split between online and on-campus and can be any combination of 41-79% in-class and online (although 50/50 combination is typical).
+In a hybrid course, learning is a split between online and on-campus and can be "any combination of 41-79%" in-class and online (although 50/50 combination is typical).
 As a result, the amount of time on campus is reduced.
 The course schedule will identify the on-campus meeting day and time.
 Hybrid courses are noted in the course schedule.

-Web-enhanced courses are face-to-face courses that meet on-campus.
-However, they use the Blackboard system or a publisher's website to supplement class time and offer more learning resources.
-These webenhanced courses are not noted in the course schedule.
-Your instructor will inform you if the course is webenhanced.
+Some face-to-face courses that meet on-campus use the Blackboard system or internet resources to supplement class time and offer more learning resources.
+These courses are not noted in the course schedule.
+Your instructor will inform you if the course materials are accessible in Blackboard.

-ONLINE ORIENTATION FOR NEW STUDENTS
+ONLINE LEARNING INTRO FOR NEW STUDENTS

 At Garrett College, we want to support your educational needs on campus and online.
 The eLearning Orientation Course is recommended for students who are new to online learning, including those taking hybrid courses.
 By completing the eLearning orientation, we know that you have the knowledge to get the most out of your online or hybrid course.
-Those not completing the eLearning Orientation by the specified semester date will be subject to a hold on your account, not allowing you subsequent registration.

-The eLearning Student Orientation is accessible to registered students through Blackboard at http://blackboard.garrettcollege.edu.
+The online learning intro session is accessible to registered students through Blackboard at http://blackboard.garrettcollege.edu.